datahub-project/datahub/docs/automations/ai-term-suggestion.md

 - Column name, type, description, and sample values
 - Glossary term name, documentation, and hierarchy
 - Feedback loop: existing assignments and accepted/rejected proposals (coming soon)

+Data privacy: Your metadata is not sent to any third-party LLMs.
+We use AWS Bedrock internally, which means all metadata remains within the Acryl AWS account.
+We do not fine-tune on customer data.

 ## Limitations